 One great thing about going green is that it can often save you green too!
 This helpful guide to cavity wall insulation will give you a few ideas about how to save money on heating.
 There are two ways you can do this; turn down the heating or insulate the house.
 Turning down the heat is a great idea but usually this only helps with a few degrees before we lose comfort.
 Insulating the house is an important option either way because you don’t want to be wasting heat and money.
 Many energy companies even install cavity wall insulation for less than you’d pay a builder.
-Insulation is all about sealing the air flow between the outside and inside and will actually save you money year round as it will help keep your thermostat from working so hard to maintain the temperature you have set.
+Insulation is all about sealing the air flow between the outside and inside.
+This will actually save you money year round!
+It will also help keep your thermostat from working so hard to maintain the temperature you have set.

 Some are put off by the as the high initial cost of cavity wall insulation.
 However the savings received on your energy bills can actually allow you to make back this money within 4 years.
 Furthermore, insulation adds the property’s value, so you can get the money back on selling the house.